RavEthaners/RavEthaners/README.md

 ## 👋 About Me

 Hello!
 I'm **Ravel Kevin Ethan**, a passionate developer who loves creating innovative solutions and exploring the world of cybersecurity.
-Besides coding, I'm a huge anime fan, especially of Silverwolf and Furina!
+Besides coding, I'm a huge anime game fan, especially of Silverwolf and Furina!

 -  Currently learning **Vue.js, CybroL`s**
 -  An expert of **Trading Bots, Cybersecurity, Anime**